 Evaluating training records

 For those of you that are: running, swimming, doing crosfit more than once a month I would expect that you are using sport apps, for example:

 Some of those apps are very good out of the box.
-Some of them have really cool features but after additional price.
+Some of them have really cool features but after an additional price.
 There is one question.
 Are you checking overall progress or just analytics for some certain training?
 It is beneficial you have run faster, than some other person in some group range.
-Maybe is better would be to compare what is the progress versus previous year (if you were gathering such data or using the same app).
+Maybe it better would be to compare what is the progress versus the previous year (if you were gathering such data or using the same app).

 Tracking training is one thing, getting insights based on them, measuring progress, evaluating the causes of good vs bad training is completely another level.

 Better track of your financial records: income and spending money